Wael Sawan: Early life and education

 He has dual Lebanese and Canadian nationality.

 Career

 Sawan joined Shell in 1997 as an engineer with Petroleum Development Oman.
 In the mid-2000s he was country chair in Qatar, overseeing the planning and early stages of the Pearl Gas-to-Liquids (GtL) project.
 He rose to become head of Shell's integrated gas and renewables division, and succeeded Ben van Beurden as CEO on 1 January 2023.
+In the summer of 2023 he announced that Shell will be dropping plans to cut oil production each year for the rest of the decade.

+Sawan received a pay packet of £7.9 million ($10 million) for 2023, having become chief executive at the start of last year on an annual salary of £1.4 million.

+Under Sawan Shell has focused on share buybacks with a mission of narrowing the gap with US domiciled energy majors.
+Shell is currently spending $3.5 billion a quarter on buybacks.
+Buybacks have ran at $3 billion or more for 14 quarters in a row.

 Personal life

 Sawan is married to Nicole, and they have three sons.